-In systemic terms, NZE lacks only one of the oppositions found in SSBE, namely that between /I/ and /a/; in NZE, both kit and letter words have schwa.
+In systemic terms, NZE lacks only one of the oppositions found in SSBE, namely that between /I/ and /ə/; in NZE, both kit and letter words have schwa.
 There are more differences in symbols between the SSBE and NZE lexical set lists; but these typically reflect realisational, and sometimes distributional, rather than systemic differences, as we shall see in the next two sections.
-That is to say, I have chosen to represent the vowel of NZE trap as $\epsilon$ and dress as $\epsilon$ , fleece as / Ii/ and face as $\epsilon$ I/, to highlight the typical realisational differences between the two accents.
+That is to say, I have chosen to represent the vowel of NZE trap as $/\epsilon$ and dress as $/\epsilon$ , fleece as / Ii/ and face as /εΙ/, to highlight the typical realisational differences between the two accents.
 However, in phonemic terms, the trap and dress vowel, and the fleece and face vowel, still contrast in NZE just as they do in SSBE.
 That is, the pairs of vowel phonemes in are equivalent: they are symbolised differently because they are very generally pronounced differently (and we could equally well have chosen the same phonemic symbols in each case, to emphasise this parity, at the cost of a slightly more abstract system for NZE), but the members of the pairs are doing the same job in the different accents.

-SSBE NZ ZE
+SSBE NZE

-8 e dress
+ε e dress

 æ 3 trap

-i: Ii fleece
+i: Ιi fleece

-eI εΙ face
+eI εI face

 When we turn to SSE, however, we find a considerably reduced system relative to SSBE.
-As we might expect, given that SSE is rhotic, it lacks the centring diphthongs, so that near, square, cure share the vowels of fleece, face, goose, though the former will have a final [1] following the vowel.
-SSE also typically lacks the $/\epsilon$ / vowel of nurse, with [r] appearing here instead; so the nurse and strut sets share the same vowel.
-Leaving aside vowels before /r/, however, there are three main oppositions in SSBE which are not part of the SSE system, as shown in the example bellow.
+As we might expect, given that SSE is rhotic, it lacks the centring diphthongs, so that near, square, cure share the vowels of fleece, face, goose, though the former will have a final [ $\mathfrak{u}$ ] following the vowel.
+SSE also typically lacks the $/\varepsilon/$ vowel of nurse, with [ $\mathfrak{r}$ ] appearing here instead; so the nurse and strut sets share the same vowel.
+Leaving aside vowels before $/\mathfrak{r}/$ , however, there are three main oppositions in SSBE which are not part of the SSE system, as shown in the example bellow.

 SSBE SSE

-а а trap
+a a trap

-α: а palm
+α: a palm

-Ø D lot
+σ p lot

-э : D thought
+э: b thought

 υ u foot

 u: u goose

 Each of these three contrasting pairs of vowel phonemes in SSBE corresponds to a single phoneme in SSE.
-While Sam - psalm, cot - caught, and pull - pool are minimal pairs in SSBE, establishing the oppositions between /a/ and /ɑ:/, /p/ and /ɔ:/, and /v/ and /u:/ respectively, for SSE speakers the members of each pair will be homophonous.
-There is no vowel quality difference; and the Scottish Vowel Length Rule, which makes vowel length predictable for SSE and Scots, means there is no contrastive vowel quantity either.
-There is some variation in SSE in this respect: speakers who have more contact with SSBE, or who identify in some way with English English, may have some or all of these oppositions in their speech.
-If an SSE speaker has only one of these contrasts, it is highly likely to be $/a/ - /\alpha/$ ; if $/\nu/$ and /u/ are contrasted, we can predict that the $/\nu/ - /\sigma/$ and $/a/ - /\alpha/$ pairs also form part of the system.
+While Sam - psalm, cot - caught, and pull - pool are minimal pairs in SSBE, establishing the oppositions between /a/a and /a:/, /p/a and /p:/, and /p:/ an only one of these contrasts, it is highly likely to be $/a/-/\alpha/$ ; if $/\upsilon/$ and $/\upsilon/$ are contrasted, we can predict that the $/\upsilon/-/\upsilon/$ and $/a/-/\alpha/$ pairs also form part of the system.

 Of course, such systemic differences are not restricted to the reference accents surveyed above.
-For instance, within British English, many accents of the north of England and north Midlands fail to contrast $/\nu$ and $/\Lambda$ , so that put and putt, or book and buck all have $/\nu/$ .
-In some parts of the western United States, speakers typically lack the $/\alpha$ :/ -/2:/ opposition found in GA, and will therefore have /a:/ in both cot and caught.
+For instance, within British English, many accents of the north of England and north Midlands fail to contrast $/\upsilon$ and $/\Lambda$ , so that put and putt, or book and buck all have /v/.
+In some parts of the western United States, speakers typically lack the /ɑ:/ - /ɔ:/ opposition found in GA, and will therefore have /ɑ:/ in both cot and caught.
 Other varieties of English have an even more extreme reduction of the vowel system relative to SSBE.
 These are typically accents which began life as second language varieties of English: that is, they were at least initially learned by native speakers of languages other than English, although they may subsequently have become official language varieties in particular territories, and be spoken natively by more recent generations.
 Inevitably, these varieties have been influenced by the native languages of their speakers, showing that language contact can also be a powerful motivating force in accent variation.